-All degree-seeking students admitted to the College are assessed for appropriate placement into the appropriate course including supplemental education or college-level courses, occasionally a student may be placed in a course below a 100 level for additional remedial coursework (below 100 level coursework has a different grading system and affects GPA and academic honors; see the appropriate section in this catalog) Academic advising, new student welcome event, and placement are all components of the new student process
+Degree-seeking students admitted to the College are assessed for placement into the appropriate course including supplemental education or college-level courses.
+Occasionally a student may be placed in a course below a 100 level for additional remedial coursework (below 100 level coursework has a different grading system and affects GPA and academic honors; see the appropriate section in this catalog).